Offensive Gin Rummy Tactics & Gameplay

 Breaking the Rules of Thumb

-In the previous lesson about the Gin Rummy rules of thumb, we advised you to avoid drawing face-up cards if they don’t complete or expand a meld.
+In the previous lesson about the Gin Rummy Strategies, we advised you to avoid drawing face-up cards if they don’t complete or expand a meld.
 Once you are a bit more advanced, you can loosen this rule a little.

 In practice, this means that you can draw a face-up card that doesn’t complete a meld, but which can form the basis of two different melds with two different cards in your hand.
 That way, you have a better chance of completing a meld the next time you draw a card.